cirosantilli/china-dictatorship/FAQ.md

 Actually, it can even be argued that I'm somewhat irrational, since I would much more likely become rich and powerful by bowing down to the CCP and trying to get their money instead.

-I have very little free time, and will never do something just for political resaons.
+I have very little free time, and will never do something for political resaons.

 ### Are you making trivial edits on questions just to spam your name further?